-Certificate is an important element in deploying a solution that ensures the integrity and privacy of communications involving Skype for Business phones.
+Certificates are an important element in deploying a solution that ensures the integrity and privacy of communications involving Yealink IP phones.

-Three types of certificates are pre-loaded on Skype for Business phones and comply with X.509 standard.
+Three types of certificates are pre-loaded on Yealink IP phones and comply with X.509 standard.

-- A unique device certificate: It is installed at the time of manufacture and is unique to a Skype for Business phone (based on the MAC address) and issued by the Yealink Certificate Authority (CA). - A generic device certificate: It is installed by default and is issued by the Yealink Certificate Authority (CA).
-If no unique certificate exists, the Skype for Business phone may send a generic certificate for authentication. - Trusted certificates (Certificate Authority certificates):

-For T48G/T46G/T42G/T41P/T40P Skype for Business phones, there are 49 trusted certificates installed by default.
-Refer to Appendix B Trusted Certificate Authority List on page12 for more information.
+- A unique device certificate: It is installed at the time of manufacture and is unique to an IP phone (based on the MAC address) and issued by the Yealink Certificate Authority (CA).
+This certificate is available on Yealink IP phones running firmware version 72 or later. - A generic device certificate: It is installed by default and is issued by the Yealink Certificate Authority (CA).
+If no unique certificate exists, the IP phone may send a generic certificate for authentication. - Trusted certificates (Certificate Authority certificates): There are 30 trusted certificates installed by default.
+Refer to Appendix B Trusted Certificate Authority List on page 12 for more information.